apimeister/x12-types/README.md

 The types should be used inconjuction with a X12 serializer.

-We do recommend the `serde_x12` crate, since we also using this serializer as testing dependency.
+We do recommend the `serde_x12` crate, since we are using this serializer for testing.

+So far, there is also no validation attached to the structs.

 ## Supported Bindings

 * 004010
   * 315 - Status Details (Ocean)
+  * 404 - Rail Carrier Shipment Information
+  * 997 - Functional Acknowledgment
+  * 998 - Set Cancellation

 Something missing?
 Please open an issue.